 - Building works

-There is also the Resource Committee (chair: Stefan Bown) which reviews the budget, personal and premises.
+There is also the Resource Committee (chair: Stefan Bown) which reviews the budget, personnel and premises.
 This committee meets once a term and all Governors can attend these meetings.

 Because of Covid-19 the governors are doing online reviews of subject areas and year groups.